ThomasRoest/better-bookmarks/README.md

 follow the link to create the index.

-10. This project also uses netlify functions, to use it locally run `yarn start:lambda`

 ## Netlify Functions & Deploying

-Run `yarn build` to create a production build for this project.

-This projects uses netlify functions, see [src/lambda/get-title.js](https://github.com/ThomasRoest/better-bookmarks/blob/master/src/lambda/get-title.js) to get page titles from url's.

-It's not required, but to use this functionality, the only thing you have to do is to deploy your project with Netlify.
-Netlify will then create the build from src/lambda, as configured in `netlify.toml`.
+This project uses Netlify functions for additional functionality ( search indexing, getting titles from pages).
+See [src/lambda/](https://github.com/ThomasRoest/better-bookmarks/blob/master/src/lambda/).

+To deploy:

+- deploy your project with [Netlify](https://www.netlify.com)
+- Set your build environment variables
-Make sure you update the authorized domains for authentication in the firebase console (authentication tab)
+- Update the authorized domains for authentication in the firebase console (authentication tab)

 ## Search with Algolia

+To configure search with [Algolia](https://www.algolia.com/)

-- signup for a free account on algolia.com
+- signup for a free account on [Algolia.com](https://www.algolia.com/)
-- go to your dashboard
-- Don't use the admin key, go to your dashboard, with addobject and deleteObject permissions.
+- go to your dashboard and create a new app.
+- Go to api keys and create a new key with the following permissions: `search, addObject, deleteObject`.
+This will be the key for use with lambda functions.
+The other keys that you will need are the app ID to identify your app, and the search only key which will be used client-side to search your index.